saadmdsabah/AI-Enabled-car-parking-System/README.md

 ## Run the application
 ●	Navigate to the folder where your python script is.

 ●	Now type the “python app.py” command

 ●	Navigate to the localhost where you can view your web page.

-●	Click on the predict button from the top right corner, enter the inputs, click on the submit button, and see the result/prediction on the web.
+●	Click on the Check button to see the result/prediction.

 ![image](https://github.com/saadmdsabah/AI-Enabled-car-parking-System/assets/103499208/32207286-2f3d-4a7d-8270-a8b9543da650)